DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 In the fifth year she deliberately changes one aspect of her teaching, and she notices that her pupils make much faster progress.
 She surmises that they made better progress because she changed that one aspect of her teaching.

 She then notices that her pupils have improved in other respects too.
-‘But,’ she says, ‘I made no other changes to my teaching.’
+'But,' she says, 'I made no other changes to my teaching.'
 She infers that changing her teaching in one way may have had multiple consequences, not all of them anticipated.

 The teacher has made a reasonable inference, even if she cannot be absolutely sure.

-What reasonable inferences can you make from the ‘overheard’ and ‘unexpected’ evidence you listed above?
+What reasonable inferences can you make from the 'overheard' and 'unexpected' evidence you listed above?

 (See again the examples in the case studies.)